Chagos Archipelago: Since 2000

+2014 feasibility study for resettlement

-In 2014, a Feasibility Study for the Resettlement of the British Indian Ocean Territory was undertaken by the UK Government by consultants from KPMG.
+In 2014, a Feasibility Study for the Resettlement of the British Indian Ocean Territory was undertaken for the UK Government by consultants from KPMG.

-The objectives of the study were to assess costs and sustainability of resettlement over five, ten, and twenty years, evaluate economic self-sufficiency, risks, and environmental implications, explore potential resettlement options ranging from small-scale pilot projects to larger-scale resettlements.

-A neutral analysis was undertaken, including consultations with the Chagossian community and environmental assessments.
+The objectives of the study were to assess costs and sustainability of resettlement over five, ten, and twenty years, evaluate economic self-sufficiency, risks, and environmental implications and explore potential resettlement options ranging from small-scale pilot projects to larger-scale resettlements.
+It included consultations with the Chagossian community and environmental assessments.

-Options considered included modern lifestyles, subsistence living, eco-villages, and research stations.

-Legal, environmental, infrastructure, and economic aspects were analysed.

 Large-scale resettlement (1,500 people), medium-scale (500 people), and a pilot scheme (150 people) were proposed.
-Diego Garcia was a preferred location due to existing infrastructure, with and Boddam also being provisional initial candidate sites.
+Diego Garcia was a preferred location due to existing infrastructure, with Île du Coin and Boddam also being provisional initial candidate sites.

 Chagossians expressed a strong preference for permanent resettlement, not temporary visits.
 They emphasized the need for modern living standards, environmental conservation, and access to UK-level education and healthcare.

-Most islands are low-lying and vulnerable to climate change, with varying suitability for habitation.

-Environmental protections and monitoring would be critical.
+Because most islands are low-lying and vulnerable to climate change, the study concluded environmental protections and monitoring would be critical in the case of resettlement.

-Employment opportunities could include tourism, fishing, and environmental monitoring.

-High-end and eco-tourism were seen as potential revenue generators.
+Tourism, fishing, and environmental monitoring and research were outlined as potential employment opportunities, while subsistence living was also considered.
+High-end and eco-tourism were especially noted as potential revenue generators.

 Amendments to BIOT's legal framework would be required to facilitate resettlement.
-Governance models could draw from other small British Overseas Territories like Pitcairn and Ascension Island.
+It was suggested that governance models could draw from other small British Overseas Territories like Pitcairn and Ascension Island.

 In November 2016, the United Kingdom restated it would not permit Chagossians to return to the islands.

+.io domain name dispute

-In July 2021, the Chagos Refugees Group UK submitted a complaint to the Irish government against domain-name speculators Paul Kane and Ethos Capital subsidiary Afilias, seeking repatriation of the .io (that is, Indian Ocean) country-code top-level domain and payment of back royalties from the per year in revenue generated by the domain.
-While attempts to repatriate top-level domains are not uncommon, this one is notable in that it cites consumer and human rights violations of the OECD's 2011 Guidelines for Multinational Enterprises rather than multistakeholder representation under ICANN policy, and because the .io domain has enjoyed commercial success, particularly among cryptocurrency companies, with more than 270,000 domains registered.
+In July 2021, the Chagos Refugees Group UK submitted a complaint to the Irish government against domain-name speculators Paul Kane and Ethos Capital subsidiary Afilias, seeking repatriation of the .io (that is, Indian Ocean) country-code top-level domain and payment of back royalties from the per year in revenue generated from it.
+This attempt cites consumer and human rights violations of the OECD's 2011 Guidelines for Multinational Enterprises rather than multistakeholder representation under ICANN policy.
+The domain has enjoyed commercial success, particularly among cryptocurrency companies.
+In September 2023, all three complaints submitted regarding the top-level domain were concluded without agreement.

+As a consequence of the UK ceding the territory, the .io domain faces potential retirement under ICANN policy if the territory's ISO 3166-1 country code is removed, which would trigger a minimum five-year phase-out period.

+2026 resettlement mission

+On 16 February 2026, four British Chagossians landed on Île du Coin, Chagos Islands, to establish a permanent settlement, without seeking government permission.
+They became the first Chagossians to live on the islands since the expulsion of the Chagossians in 1971.
+An injunction by the Chief Justice of the British Indian Ocean Territory three days later prevented the immediate deportation of the islanders.